wimidnk/mi-4a-openwrt/readme.md

 This is a basic tutorial to reflash Xiaomi Router 4a Gigabit Edition and install OpenWRT firmware using OpenWRTInvation Exploit tool.

-Before going any further in this tutorial, I will say this again
+Before going any further in this tutorial,
 - "BACKUP YOUR FIRMWARE and YOUR CONFIGURATION"
 - I am not responsible for any damage caused by this so do this at your own risk.